shuaianuoe/guarded-counterfactual/README.md

 First, we should also configure a configuration file.
 The exact meaning of each parameter has been noted in `config.yaml`.

 The original dataset can be found in the `datasets` folder.
+All the processed datasets are read by Carla.

-Note that all the scripts should run on Windows 10/Ubuntu 14.04 and later systems.
+Note that all the scripts should run on Windows 10/Ubuntu 14.04 and later systems, with Python 3.7 or higher.

 ## Section 1:  test the counterfactual quality